TechnologyRediscovery/codenforce/docs/case/casescreen.md

 7. Close the pop up box and re-select 'Choose addressee'.
 The person you selected will now be available to add to the NOV.

-## Linking a new address when creating an NOV
+## Link a new address when creating an NOV

 If the address that you want to mail the NOV to is not currently linked to the case's property, you can add that link from the 'Choose Addressee' screen when you create the NOV.